 This room is just about people, no action or reaction to a cause as such, but a room to tell individual stories of those for whom Bikes Not Bombs helped solve problems and turn things around.

-Plinths are arranged randomly to come across as a more relaxed, less formal environment than how it would seem if arranged in regimented rows.
-Think of art galleries; art put around the room walls causes visitors to subconsciously follow a perceived correct direction with any bottlenecks causing some people to skip past exhibits.
+Plinths are arranged randomly to seem more relaxed and less formal than if arranged in regimented rows.
+Think of art galleries; art placed around the room walls causes visitors to subconsciously follow a perceived correct direction, with any bottlenecks causing some people to skip past exhibits.

 It will also create interaction between visitors as they change their position around the stand.